A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 You can see that the label name is not `foo`, but in the form of being renamed, so that the labels defined between different takes will not conflict

-(If you don't rename it, you will get two foo tags, so you won't know which one to jump to when you jump to the foo tag)
+(If you don't rename it, you will get two foo labels, so you won't know which one to jump to when you jump to the foo label)

 Compile time Evaluation